ahtonen/unifi-docker/README.md

 # Unifi-in-Balena

-This repo is a fork of [Jacob Alberty's Unifi-in-Docker](https://github.com/jacobalberty/unifi-docker), but with modifications needed to make it deployable to a [Balena](https://www.balena.io) fleet's device.
+This repo is a fork of [Jacob Alberty's Unifi-in-Docker](https://github.com/jacobalberty/unifi-docker), but with modifications needed to make it deployable to a [Balena fleet](https://www.balena.io).

 ## Motivation

 I have played a lot with Ubiquity's excellent network hardware.
-Especially the Cloud Key, which is running [Ubiqiti Network's](https://www.ubnt.com/) Unifi Controller, is a handy tool for network management.
+Especially the Cloud Key, which is running [Ubiquiti Network's](https://www.ubnt.com/) Unifi Controller, is a handy tool for network management.

-However, I didn't want to buy it, but found the Dockerized version that Jacob had nicely made available.
-I could have simply run that on e.g. Raspberry Pi, in Docker Engine, but I wanted more robustness and being able to access my Pi from anywhere in the World.
+However, I didn't want to buy it, but found a Dockerized version of its software that Jacob had nicely made available.
+I could have simply run that on e.g. Raspberry Pi, in Docker Engine, but I wanted more robustness and being able to access my Pi anywhere in the World.

 [Balena](https://www.balena.io) is a IoT fleet service in the cloud and provides free licence up to 10 devices.
 It supports multitude of IoT devices and is build upon Docker technology.